FallenJediKnight/space_invaders/README.md

 - Add ability to pause game
 - If game is hard enough now, add high scores (save game state)
 - Add tougher alien type that takes 2 hits
+- Points scale with time.
+I.e., the faster you beat the game the higher score you can achieve